Recording data

 Using the data analysis window - GPS Quality

-When using RTK to calculate tide levels, make sure that all GPS quality records have the 'RTK FIX' status before proceeding with your survey.
-When it switches between RTK FIX, RTK FLOAT and AUTO, it is possible that your radio link or cellular signal is lost sometimes, and you might want to fix this issue first.
+When using RTK to calculate tide levels, ensure that all GPS quality records have the 'RTK FIX' status before proceeding with your survey.
+If it switches between RTK FIX, RTK FLOAT, and AUTO, it is possible that your radio link or cellular signal is sometimes lost, and you might want to fix this issue first.

 This table also contains information on the number of satellites used in the position calculation, the differential beacon id used (for instance WAAS, EGNOS or LF Beacon) and the age of the correction data (in seconds).
-To have a look at the DOP data, you have to proceed to the next page by clicking the 'Next Data' button.
+To view the DOP data, proceed to the next page by clicking the 'Next Data' button.

 Check the GPS quality data for the fix status, especially when using RTK tides.